-Gram-positive cocci (predominantly group B streptococci, Staphylococcus epidermidis, and Enterococcus sp)
+Gram-positive cocci (predominantly group B streptococci, Staphylococcus epidermidis, and Enterococcus species)

-Typically, the first symptoms are lower abdominal pain and uterine tenderness, followed by fever—most commonly within the first 24 to 72 h postpartum.
+Typically, the first symptoms of puerperal endometritis are lower abdominal pain and uterine tenderness, followed by fever—most commonly within the first 24 to 72 hours postpartum.
 Chills, headache, malaise, and anorexia are common.
 Sometimes the only symptom is a low-grade fever.

 Pallor, tachycardia, and leukocytosis usually occur, and the uterus is soft, large, and tender.
 Discharge may be decreased or profuse and malodorous, with or without blood.
 When parametria are affected, pain and fever are severe; the large, tender uterus is indurated at the base of the broad ligaments, extending to the pelvic walls or posterior cul-de-sac.

 Pelvic abscess may manifest as a palpable mass separate from and adjacent to the uterus.

 Diagnosis within 24 hours of delivery is based on clinical findings of pain, tenderness, and temperature > 38° C after delivery.